 Are you one of tens of thousands of Americans who employs a service provider in your home?
-Perhaps you have hired a nanny, babysitter, cook, maid, or a personal health care assistant.
+Perhaps you have hired a nanny, babysitter, cook, maid, or a home aide.
 Depending on the details of his or her employment, you could face tax withholding and reporting obligations under the so-called nanny tax.

 If you believe you may owe back taxes as a result of the nanny tax or any tax issues you may need Boca Raton tax debt help.
 Don’t wait to contact an expert, as back tax debt only grows if you fail to address it as soon as possible.